miyata09x0084/cms_blog/README.md

 # Minimal Design Blog Site ／😌＼
-this blog site was created following a tutorial video series.
-The tutorial video can be found at the following link: https://www.youtube.com/watch?v=HYv55DhgTuA&list=PL1L3YFjYAjFZs2ygK43nK3V8YBQ6GyKXi&index=5&t=272s.
-This tutorial covers the process of creating a minimal design blog site using React JS, Next.js, Tailwind CSS, GraphQL, and GraphCMS, which are the same technologies used in this project.
+this blog site was created [following a tutorial video](https://www.youtube.com/watch?v=HYv55DhgTuA&list=PL1L3YFjYAjFZs2ygK43nK3V8YBQ6GyKXi&index=5&t=272s).
+This tutorial covers the process of creating a blog site using React JS, Next.js, Tailwind CSS, GraphQL, and GraphCMS, which are the same technologies used in this project.

 ![エビフライトライアングル](https://user-images.githubusercontent.com/59190800/221466118-e1fac935-8fcc-4ffb-9e55-be24ac63cc4f.png "サンプル")